kgiszewski/Archetype/README.md

             { //fieldset object
                 alias: "FS1", //fieldset alias (unique)
                 tooltip: "This is for fieldset 1", //used as a helper text
-                remove: false, //this may go away, but is used for internal fieldset removal
-                icon: "/umbraco/Images/aboutNew.png",  //what icon do you want to use?
+                icon: "/umbraco/Images/aboutNew.png",  //a custom icon
-                label: "Fieldset 1",  //what should we call this?
+                label: "Fieldset 1",  //the fieldset label
-                headerText: "Please fill out the boxes.", //would you like any text to be prepended to the fieldset properties?
+                headerText: "Please fill out the boxes.", // text to be prepended to the fieldset properties?
-                footerText: "Thanks!", //would you like any text to be appended to the fieldset properties? properties:[ //an array of property objects
+                footerText: "Thanks!", //text to be appended to the fieldset properties? properties:[ //an array of property objects
                     {
                         alias: "firstName", //uniquely name the property (unique to the fieldset)